hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/sawtooth_burrow_evm_family.rst

         - The `gas_limit` field in the transaction payload for the `gas` argument.

+    g.
+The resulting output from the EVM shall be stored in the `code` field of the newly created account and shall be stored in a SethTransactionReceipt.
+    h.
+The sender account, newly created account, and permissions shall be pushed to state.

+6. If the transaction is CREATE_EXTERNAL_ACCOUNT and the sender is new,

+    a.
+A External Account address shall be created.
+If an account already exists at that address, the transaction is invalid.
+    b.
+Check global permissions to see if the account can be created.
+If the account cannot be created, the transaction is invalid.
+New accounts inherit global permissions.
+If global permissions are not set, give account all permissions.
+    c.
+The resulting output shall be stored in the `code` field of the newly created account and shall be stored in a SethTransactionReceipt.
     d.
-The resulting output from the EVM shall be stored in the `code` field of the newly created account.
+The sender account, newly created account, and any permissions shall be pushed to state.

+7. If the transaction is CREATE_EXTERNAL_ACCOUNT and the sender exists,

+    a.
+If the sender exists and wants to make more accounts, check that the creating account has permissions to make accounts.
+If the account does not have permissions, the transaction is invalid.
+    b.
+Check that the nonce in the transaction matches the nonce stored in state for the account.
+If it does not, the transaction is invalid.
+    c.
+A External Account address shall be created.
+If an account already exists at that address, the transaction is invalid.
+    d.
+Validate that that creating account has permissions to set permissions if permissions are included.
+If it does not have permission the transaction is invalid.
     e.
+The resulting output shall be stored in the `code` field of the newly created account and shall be stored in a SethTransactionReceipt.
+    f.
+The sender nonce is incremented.
-The sender account and the newly created account shall be pushed to state.
+    g.
+The sender account, newly created account, and any permissions shall be pushed to state.

+8. If the transaction is SET_PERMISSIONS,

+     a.
+Check that permissions are set in the transaction.
+If there are not any permissions, the transaction is invalid.
+     b.
+The sender’s account will be retrieved from state using the sender address.
+If the account does not exist, the transaction is invalid.
+     c.
+Check that the account has permissions to make contract accounts.
+If the account does not have permissions, the transaction is invalid.
+     d.
+Check that the nonce in the transaction matches the nonce stored in state for the account.
+If it does not, the transaction is invalid.
+     e.
+Construct the address for the receiver for the permission change.
+If the the address cannot be constructed, the transaction is invalid.
+     f.
+If the receiver does not exist, the transaction is invalid.
+     g.
+The sender nonce is incremented.
+     h.
+The sender account, receiver account permissions shall be pushed to state.

-5. If an error occurs while the EVM is executing, the transaction is invalid.
+9. If an error occurs while the EVM is executing, the transaction is invalid.